truecharts/website/docs/manual/guides/Adding-TrueCharts.md

 Your Apps pool must be configured before adding TrueCharts.
 When opening the Apps menu item on SCALE for the first time, you'll be prompted to [choose a storage pool](https://www.truenas.com/docs/scale/scaleuireference/apps/appsscreensscale/) for your Apps.

-After creating your Apps pool, you'll be able to add the 3rd party TrueCharts catalog.
+After creating your Apps pool, you'll be able to add the TrueCharts Community Catalog.

 ## Adding TrueCharts